LineNow vs SOS Inventory: POS-First vs QuickBooks-First

 Where SOS Inventory fits

-SOS is the right answer for a specific operator profile: small manufacturer or wholesale distributor whose books run entirely in QuickBooks Online and who needs serialized inventory, multi-bin warehousing, work orders, and BOM-style assemblies that QBO alone can't handle.
-The product is decades into refining QBO-adjacent inventory features:
+SOS is the right answer for a specific operator profile: a small manufacturer or wholesale distributor whose books run entirely in QuickBooks Online and who needs serialized inventory, multi-bin warehousing, work orders, and BOM-style assemblies that QBO alone can't handle.

 - Multi-location and multi-bin warehouse management